phalt/phalt/README.md

 🦎 I live in Aotearoa New Zealand.
 Ko ia te ātaahua.

 🍸 We should eat the rich.
 You should join a union.

+🤖 I like Cyberpunk more than you do.

+## Who is Case?

+The internet was cooler when we had pseudonyms or nom de plumes.

+Case Atreides is what I use on places that I don't want to associate with the meatspace "Paul".

+Case, from [Neuromancer](https://en.wikipedia.org/wiki/Neuromancer).
+Atreides from [Dune](https://en.wikipedia.org/wiki/Dune_(novel)).

+Mum named me after Paul Atreides, so using that as a pseudonym is out!